Gogo1951/MagicEraser/README.md

 ## Testing Notes

-🟢 Classic Era
+🟢 World of Warcraft Classic : Classic Era

-🟢 Classic Hardcore
+🟢 World of Warcraft Classic : Hardcore

-🟡 Season of Discovery
+🟡 World of Warcraft Classic : Season of Discovery

+🟢 World of Warcraft Classic : Anniversary Realms

-🟢 Classic Anniversary
+🟢 World of Warcraft Classic : Hardcore Anniversary Realms

 🔴 Cataclysm Classic

-🔴 Retail
+🔴 World of Warcraft

 Please reach out if you would like to be involved with testing!